top of page

 2024

-OctoberAnna Papafragou will present a talk called "Dynamic representations of what happens" at the Cognitive Science Colloquium at the University of Maryland.
+SeptemberAnna Papafragou will present a talk called "Events in language and mind" at the Rutgers Center for Cognitive Science Colloquium in September.

 MarchAnna Papafragou will present a talk called "Events in the mind" for the Processing and Evaluating Event Representations (PEER) Workshop at Cornell.